Policy-based Scheduling

 export NOVA_WORKLOAD_CLUSTER_2=wlc-2

-Export these additional environment variables if you installed Nova using the tarball.
+Export this additional environment variable if you installed Nova using the tarball.
+You can optionally replace the value k8s-cluster-hosting-cp

 export K8S_HOSTING_CLUSTER_CONTEXT=k8s-cluster-hosting-cp